-For some reason, though, the packaging didn’t seem to say what length the leg bands were (they come in 5.5” and 6” lengths).
+For some reason, though, the packaging didn’t seem to say what length the bands were (they come in 5.5” and 6” lengths).
 Also oddly, half were made in the USA and half were made in China.
 I later learned that the 5.5″ length bands are made in America.

-These leg bands are available in a few colors and are made of solid moisture-wicking nylon/spandex stretch fabric.
+These thigh bands are available in a few colors and are made of solid moisture-wicking nylon/spandex stretch fabric.
 They use silicone tape at the top and bottom of each band to help keep them in place.